racanosman/cli-atm-machine/README.md

 How to run the application
 ---
 The application can be run with the run.sh script located in the root directory of the project

-Future improvements
----
-- Use property file to read input.txt
-- More unit test coverage
-- Error checking for input file